Mishima incident: March to December 1971

 On July 7, two days after the seventh court hearing, the three defendants, Masayoshi Koga, Masahiro Ogawa, and Hiroyasu Koga, were released on bail.
-As they had admitted to the crimes and there was no risk of them destroying evidence or fleeing, the three were released from the Tokyo Detention House at 5 p.m. and were greeted by Yōko.
-They held a press conference at the Akasaka Prince Hotel from 7 p.m.
+As they had admitted to the crimes and there was no risk of them destroying evidence or fleeing, the three were released from the Tokyo Detention House at 5 pm and were greeted by Yōko.
+They held a press conference at the Akasaka Prince Hotel from 7 pm.

 On September 20, while visiting the grave, Yōko noticed something unusual about the position of the tombstone.
-The next day, on 21, a worker from the Tachibanaya Stonemasonry opened the interred part and found that Mishima's cremains had been lost along with the cinerary urn, and reported the matter to the Fuchū Police Station (府中警察署, Fuchū Keisatsu-sho).
+The next day, on 21, a worker from the Tachibanaya Stonemasonry opened the interred part and found that Mishima's cremains had been lost along with the cinerary urn, and reported the matter to the Fuchū Police Station (府中警察署).
 On December 5 of the same year, the stolen cinerary urn was discovered buried about 40 meters away from the Hiraoka family grave.
 The cremains were in their original condition, as well as, were the cigars that had been placed with them.

 On November 25, the unveiling ceremony for the "Mishima Yukio Literary Monument" was held in the garden of the home of Kiyotaka Miyazaki (宮崎清隆), who was a former Kempeitai Sergeant Major, in Ōmiya-shi, Saitama Prefecture (now Saitama-shi, Saitama Prefecture).
 The calligraphy (揮毫, kigō) was by Yōko Hiraoka (Sign name was Yōko Mishima).
 A message that Mishima sent to Miyazaki during his lifetime was published in the "Bookmark of the Yukio Mishima Literary Monument".
 On the same day, the Hiraoka family held a Shinto-style first death anniversary service at the Palace Hotel in 1 Marunouchi 1-chōme, Chiyoda-ku.
 In addition to the former Tatenokai members, Tatsumi Hijikata and Akihiro Maruyama also attended this one-year memorial.

 The 14th court hearing was held on December 6, and Minister of Defense Yasuhiro Nakasone, who was the chairman of the Liberal Democratic Party's General Affairs Committee, took the stand to testify.
 Nakasone stated that when he said "it's an enormous nuisance" immediately after the incident, he was speaking in his capacity as a public figure, and that he did it to prevent any disturbances within the JSDF.
 He also stated that while he did not fully agree with Mishima's views, he believed that Mishima had done it "with the unavoidable Yamato-damashii, knowing that this would happen if he did this," and that he wanted to accept and digest the incident in his own way as a politician, said that "I feel more compassion than hatred."